ElpeAJ/cybersecurity-sprint-notes/modules/09-wireshark-and-tcpdump-fundamentals.md

   * **What it exposes:** The full browser configurations via the `User-Agent` string, tracking tokens inside the `Cookie:` fields, language constraints, host headers, and the literal server output (such as HTML code, text documents, or hidden malware download code).

 <br>
-> *Filter by tcp*
+<blockquote><em>Filter by tcp*</em></blockquote>
 <img width="1210" height="901" alt="Screenshot 2026-08-22 at 2 33 54 AM" src="https://github.com/user-attachments/assets/4dd306c5-d5f3-4e16-9c2c-bc976f1b172e" />
 <br>
-> *Right click on one packet hover over Follow and click TCPstream*
+<blockquote><em>Right click on one packet hover over Follow and click TCPstream*</em></blockquote>
 <img width="1210" height="901" alt="Screenshot 2026-08-22 at 2 35 47 AM" src="https://github.com/user-attachments/assets/ae245103-0e57-42ee-91ed-c25c34bf2c0d" />
 <br>
-> *Separate pop-up window with full dialogue btn client and server shows up
+<blockquote><em>Separate pop-up window with full dialogue btn client and server shows up <br>
-> *Note: You can also change the format of the dialogue using **Show as ** option at the bottom*
+Note: You can also change the format of the dialogue using **Show as ** option at the bottom </em></blockquote>
 <img width="1210" height="901" alt="Screenshot 2026-08-22 at 2 36 58 AM" src="https://github.com/user-attachments/assets/62bee899-91c5-40bd-b414-1305c4d48daa" />

+### 3. Follow TCP Stream vs. Follow HTTP Stream
+When dealing with HTTP traffic, Wireshark exposes two different "Follow" rendering engines:

+* **Follow TCP Stream:** Focuses on the Transport Layer (Layer 4).
+It outputs the raw data exactly as it flew across the wires.
+If the web server used compression (`Content-Encoding: gzip`), the text in the window will display as unreadable binary clutter.
+* **Follow HTTP Stream:** Focuses on the Application Layer (Layer 7).
+Wireshark strips away transport headers and acts like a mini web browser.
+It automatically decompress zipped web packets to output clean, readable HTML text or script data.

 ---